 Steps to Self-Isolate

 - Living in Residence While Infected with COVID-19: Some residents may have the privilege to return home while infected with COVID-19.
-If you can return home to quarantine, we strongly encourage you to do so.
+If you can return home to self-isolate, we strongly encourage you to do so.
 If you are not able to do so, we will do our best to support you during this period in residence.
-However, we do not have private rooms available for students to quarantine separately.
+However, we do not have private rooms available for students to self-isolate separately.

 - Accessing your meals from the Renison Cafeteria and returning to your room.

 - A fire alarm or other emergency.

 - Using the washrooms.

 - Guests: Students in self-isolation are not permitted to have friends or visitors in their residence room at any time.

 - Meals: Renison Food Services can assist you with meals.
 Please contact Tim Farley, Food Services Manager, at firstname.lastname@example.org.
 You will be able to retrieve your meal from the Cafeteria and then return to your residence room.
 You can also use food delivery apps such as Uber Eats and SkipTheDishes.